shukui/ML_MovieRecommender/README.md

 ## How it works

-The project extracts the dataset features, transforms dataset column values, and calculates similarity via `cosine_similarity` from `sklearn.
-The model recommends similar movies based on the user's preferences.
+The project extracts the dataset features, transforms dataset column values, and calculates similarity via `cosine_similarity`.